fracaludo/RankChem/README.md

 Before installing everything, let's first define electrophilicity and nucleophilicity!!

 **What is electrophilicity and nucleophilicity ?**
-   - Electrophilicity and nucleophilicity are mesures of the reactivity of molecules....
+   - Electrophilicity and nucleophilicity are measures of the reactivity of molecules....

 Now let's go through the steps required to use this package.